 - may be triggered by changes in sleep patterns; and

-If an individual is in a susceptible period for cluster headache, cigarette smoking, alcohol, and some foods (for example, chocolate and foods high in nitrites like smoked meats) also can be potential causes for headache.
+If an individual is in a susceptible period for cluster headache, cigarette smoking, alcohol, and some foods (for example, chocolate and foods high in nitrites like smoked meats) also are potential causes for headache.

 What are the symptoms of cluster headaches?

 Cluster headaches are headaches that come in groups (clusters) separated by pain-free periods of months or years.
-A patient may experience a headache on a daily basis for weeks or months and then be pain free for years.
-This type of headache affects males more frequently and often begins in adolescence but can extend to those in middle age.
+A patient may experience a headache on a daily basis for weeks or months and then be pain-free for years.
+This type of headache affects men more frequently.
+They often begin in adolescence but can extend into middle age.